angular-ui/AngularJS-sublime-package/README.md

 As you type, the current file and definition can be seen in the buffer giving to a quick view of the file as you search.
 If you wish to disable this feature, set `show_file_preview` to false in your User Settings.

+Goto Definition Options
+---
+You can adjust the regex value of `non_word_chars` to change what type of chars should be considered word separators.
+By default, it's essentially Sublime Text's default word_separators sans the '-'.

 Extending The Attribute List
 ---

 You can extend this plug-in with your own custom attributes that you've created by adding them to the `extended_attribute_list` property in the User Settings.

+You can also set `add_indexed_directives` to `true` if you want to get a bare-bones completion of any directives that you add to the project index.

 **Example** *add within 'Settings - User'*